5 Free Camping Spots in Rotorua© NZPocketGuide.com

 Freedom Camping in Rotorua

 Nothing sounds sweeter to a backpacker or budget traveller’s ears than the word “free”.
-Freedom camping in Rotorua is a great way to save on tens of dollars when travelling around New Zealand.
+Freedom camping in Rotorua is a great way to save tens or possibly hundreds of dollars when travelling around New Zealand.
 The Rotorua district has a limited number of free camping spots, most of which are only open to certified self-contained vehicles.
 Take a look at the list below for free camping spots in Rotorua.

 Although the options are limited from freedom camping in Rotorua, there is a good selection of low-cost Department of Conservation campgrounds.
 For more information, check out Where to Camp in Rotorua.
-Wherever you decide to camp in Rotorua, remember to camp responsibly by following the 11 Golden Rules of Camping in New Zealand.
+Wherever you decide to camp in Rotorua, remember to camp responsibly by following the 10 Golden Rules of Camping in New Zealand.

 1. Trout Pool Road